 Should we be Cooling down during Warm-ups?

-Misunderstanding about Warm-Ups.
+warning Misunderstanding about Warm-Ups

 We have spent decades thinking warming up is literally about warming up the body and muscles.
 Specifically increasing muscle temperature, initiating metabolic and circulatory adjustments, as well as preparing psychologically for the upcoming task.
-There is an assumption that warm muscles and warm core temp will optimize performance.
+There is an assumption that warm muscles and warm core temp will optimise performance.
 This comes from lab studies showing that an increase in muscle temperature increases the rate of force development and relaxation without modifying the peak tension (figure).

 Racinais.
 Passive heat acclimation improves skeletal muscle contractility in humans.
 Am J Physiol Regul Integr Comp Physiol.
 2017;312